 Two tripod collar feet were included with the EF version II lens, with one being a small foot designed for monopods.
 I never used the small one, and apparently, many others left their small foot in the box as well.
 The smaller monopod base plate is reportedly again available for the RF lens, but it is now an optional accessory.

-As first seen on the 400 IS II, the RF 400mm has a Kensington-type wire security lock under the tripod collar lock knob cap.
+As first seen on the 400 IS II, the RF 400 F2.8 has a Kensington-type wire security lock under the tripod collar lock knob cap.

-The included ET-155 (WIII) lens hood is nearly the same as the version II lens' ET-155(WII) lens hood, with the paint color being the primary difference.
-This hood is relatively rigid, rather light (9 oz, 255g), and huge, offering the lens element excellent protection from bright light, impact and the elements.
-While this hood is quite rugged, protect it as a replacement will cost as much as a rather nice lens.
+The included ET-155 (WIII) lens hood is nearly the same as the version II lens's ET-155(WII) lens hood, with the paint color being the primary difference.
+This hood is relatively rigid, rather light (9 oz, 255g), and huge, offering the lens element excellent protection from bright light, impact, and the elements.
+While this hood is quite rugged, protect it as a replacement will cost as much as a nice lens.

 The big lens hood is sometimes an issue from a space standpoint, including packing space and space on the sidelines or other events.
 For those circumstances, there is the optional Canon ET-155B Short Lens Hood.
 The price tag is substantial for this one also.